This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 During your procedure:

 A transrectal ultrasound may be used to guide the procedure.
 A small tube will be inserted into your rectum to show pictures of your prostate on a screen.
 A biopsy needle is put in through your rectum into your prostate gland.
 A small sample of tissue is removed with the needle.
-Your caregiver may take between 6 to 12 samples of tissue from different areas of your prostate gland.
+Your healthcare provider may take between 6 to 12 samples of tissue from different areas of your prostate gland.
 A new needle is used to take each tissue sample.
 Each sample is sent to a lab and tested for cancer.

 After your procedure:

 You will be able to rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-Once caregivers see that you are not having any problems, you may be able to go home.
+Do not get out of bed until your healthcare provider says it is okay.
+Once healthcare providers see that you are not having any problems, you may be able to go home.

 You may bleed more than expected or get an infection.
 Your bladder, prostate, urethra, and nearby tissues or organs may be damaged during the procedure.
 You may have bruises on your rectum.
 You may have blood in your urine, bowel movements, or semen.
 If you have prostate cancer, the biopsy may not show the cancer.
 The biopsy may show cancer when there is no cancer in your prostate gland.
 You may need another prostate biopsy.